-The granular Page Erase and Block Erase architecture allows the memory space to be used much more efficiently supporting data storage and over the air updates.
-Key program code subroutines and data storage segments need to reside by themselves in their own separate erase regions, and with a granular architecture the wasted and unused memory space that occurs with large sectored and large block erase flash memory devices can be greatly reduced.
+The erase block sizes of the AT25DF011 have been optimized to meet the needs of today's code and data storage applications.
+By optimizing the size of the erase blocks, the memory space can be used much more efficiently.
+Because certain code modules and data storage segments must reside by themselves in their own erase regions, the wasted and unused memory space that occurs with large sectored and large block erase Flash memory devices can be greatly reduced.
+This increased memory space efficiency allows additional code routines and data storage segments to be added while still maintaining the same overall device density.

-The resulting improvement to software efficiency contributes to reduced CPU / MCU overheads that translate to further reduce the system energy usage levels.
-The device also contains a specialized OTP (One-Time Programmable) Security Register that can be used for purposes such as unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc. Specifically designed for use in many different systems, the AT25XE011 supports read, program, and erase operations with a wide supply voltage range of 1.65V to 3.6V.
+The device also contains a specialized OTP (One-Time Programmable) Security Register that can be used for purposes such as unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc.

+Specifically designed for use in many different systems, the AT25DF011 supports read, program, and erase operations with a wide supply voltage range of 1.65V to 3.6V.
 No separate voltage is required for programming and erasing.